- Servings : 4-6

 - Cut the red spines out of the tilapia fillets.
 Dice remaining fish into 1/3" cubes, taking care to chop in vertical motions so you don't mush up the fish.
 Put fish in a non-reactive stainless steel or glass bowl.
 Add lemon and lime juice and stir.
 Set aside while you chop the remaining vegetables.

 - Add red pepper, cucumber, jalapeño pepper, garlic, cilantro, salt and pepper.
-Stir to combine, cover and let marinade for 3 hours or over night.
+Stir to combine, cover and let marinade for at least 15 minutes and up to 3 hours, depending on your preference.

 - Serve with diced avocado and corn tortilla chips.